fncbook/fnc/book/linsys/condition-number.md

   1 = \| \mathbf{I} \| = \| \mathbf{A} \mathbf{A}^{-1} \| \le \| \mathbf{A} \|\, \| \mathbf{A}^{-1} \| = \kappa(\mathbf{A}).
 ```

-A condition number of 1 is the best we can hope for---in that case, the relative perturbation of the solution has the same size as that of the data.
+A condition number of 1 is the best we can hope for—in that case, the relative perturbation of the solution has the same size as that of the data.
 A condition number of size $10^t$ indicates that in floating point arithmetic, roughly $t$ digits are lost (i.e., become incorrect) in computing the solution $\mathbf{x}$.

 ```{margin}
 If $\kappa(\mathbf{A}) > \epsilon_\text{mach}^{-1}$, then for computational purposes $\mathbf{A}$ is singular.